canonical/ubuntu-packaging-guide/docs/explanation/development-process.rst

 .. note::
     In the past, the Release Schedule was published in the Ubuntu Wiki.
-    See for example the `release schedule of Ubuntu 20.04 LTS (FocalFossa) <https://wiki.ubuntu.com/FocalFossa/ReleaseSchedule>`_.
+    See for example the `release schedule of Ubuntu 20.04 LTS (Focal Fossa) <https://wiki.ubuntu.com/FocalFossa/ReleaseSchedule>`_.

 During freezes, exceptions must be requested to approve changes.
 See :doc:`how to request a freeze exception </how-to/request-freeze-exception>`.